JanHett/spice/README.md

 ## Features

 > This section is meant to provide a quick introduction to what can be done with this library.
 Please refer to the [documentation](https://janhett.github.io/spice/) for more a complete reference and details on the individual types' properties.
+The section titles are linked to the appropriate pages.

 ### N-Dimensional Container [`nd_vector`](https://janhett.github.io/spice/classspice_1_1nd__vector__impl_3_01_dimensions_00_01_t_00_01true_01_4.html)